pflanze/functional-perl/README.md

   retention issues when using this style have only been fixed recently, and some more exotic ones are still waiting to be fixed

+* perhaps an improvement in the perl interpreter (lexical variable lifetime analysis) could be implemented to make part of the complications unnecessary

 We welcome anyone to play with the code, ask questions, provide feedback, and perhaps contribute examples, ideas or teaching materials.
 We are also hoping to work with interested core